TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 the LoginView is visible.
-The WebView data binds its Source property to the LoginUrl property of the LoginViewModel class, and so makes a sign-out request to IdentityServer when the LoginUrl property is set to IdentityServer\'s end session endpoint.
+The WebView data binds its Source property to the LoginUrl property of the LoginViewModel class, and so makes a sign-out request to IdentityServer when the LoginUrl property is set to IdentityServer's end session endpoint.
 When IdentityServer receives this request, provided that the user is signed-in, sign-out occurs.
 Authentication is tracked with a cookie managed by the cookie authentication middleware from ASP.NET Core.
 Therefore, signing out of